Igigog/anomaly-modding-book/src/tutorials/models/setup-static-object-in-blender.md

 The items we need for the model now are:

+### Shader

-- [Shader](../../reference/shaders/shaders-list/engine-shaders-list.md) (Engine Shader; This setting is responsible for the appearance of the surface.) --- Choose Engine Shader for Static Object
+Choose Engine Shader for Static Object

+### Compile

-- [Compile](../../reference/shaders/shaders-list/compiler-shaders-list.md) (Compile Shader; Here are descriptions of the settings that the level geometry compiler uses)
+Compile Shader; Here are descriptions of the settings that the level geometry compiler uses

+### Material

-- [Material](../../reference/materials/materials-list.md) (Here you can select Game Material) --- Choose Game Material for Static Object
+Choose Game Material for Static Object

 ## Finish